wingzx3/cogent/README.md

 ### Custom Rules

 Want Cogent to follow your house rules?
-Create a `.cogentrules` file in your workspace root:
+Create a `.cogent/rules.md` file in your workspace root:

 ```plaintext
 # Example .cogentrules